Like many writers, I’m spending a lot of my waking hours rooting around in WordPress. Which is nice. In its own, kinda limited, way.

-(The now-famous New York Times Snow Fall avalanche story site reportedly took 12 staffers nearly six months to create.)
+A few screenwriting or directing skills wouldn’t be out of place.
+And it’s probably not going to happen quickly (the now-famous New York Times Snow Fall avalanche story site reportedly took 12 staffers nearly six months to create).

 I find this kind of amplified storytelling interesting.
 But I also sat down with a pen and paper and sketched the costs of creating even a basic Big Story for a client.

 Still, we’re seeing glimmers of a way forward — a larger online canvas for writers, artists, journalists and marketers.